United Ireland: Issues

+Arguments for

+Economic

+Neale Richmond of Fine Gael says that unifying Ireland as a unitary state within the EU would benefit the economy across the island.
+He also argues it would allow the simplification of the systems of healthcare, public transport, education and more.

+Sinn Féin says that economic powers held in London contribute to Northern Ireland being the slowest growing economy of the British Isles and also negatively impacts the economy of the Republic of Ireland.
+They cite lower paid and less secure jobs in the North and say that a United Ireland would allow for a more coordinated economic strategy and increasing investment, productivity and improving infrastructure, particularly in the border region.
+Sinn Féin also suggests that unity will improve public revenue returns, overall output, and higher-skilled employment.

+Cultural

+The Irish national rugby union team has been cited as a unifying force across Ireland and a "gesture of unity".
+The team has been described as "showing the best what island has to offer" and has sometimes been described as a United Ireland team.

+Reconciliation

+Jim O'Callaghan of Fianna Fáil suggests that a United Ireland would bring people on the island closer together, reconcile old conflicts and increase the number of opportunities for young people.

+Arguments against

+Identity

 Many Unionist Protestants in Northern Ireland argue they have a distinct identity that would be overwhelmed in a united Ireland.
 They cite the decline of the small Protestant population of the Republic of Ireland since independence from the United Kingdom, the economic cost of unification, their place in a key international player within the UK and their mainly non-Irish ancestry.
 Unionist people in Northern Ireland primarily find their cultural and ethnic identity from the Scottish and English planters (colonists), whose descendants can be found in the three counties of Ulster which are governed by the Republic of Ireland.
 Such individuals celebrate their Scots heritage each year like their counterparts in the other six counties.
 While Catholics in general consider themselves to be Irish, Protestants generally see themselves as British, as shown by several studies and surveys performed between 1971 and 2006.

 Many Protestants do not consider themselves as primarily Irish, as many Irish nationalists do, but rather within the context of an Ulster or British identity.
 A 1999 survey showed that a little over half of Protestants felt "Not at all Irish", while the rest "felt Irish" in varying degrees.

-A 2011 survey by Northern Ireland Life and Times found that 52% of Northern Irish Catholic respondents favoured union with Great Britain over a united Ireland.
-This is despite the fact that most Catholics who vote do so for political parties that are Nationalist.

-According to a 2015 opinion poll, 70% expressed a long-term preference of the maintenance of Northern Ireland's membership of the United Kingdom (either directly ruled or with devolved government), while 14% express a preference for membership of a united Ireland.
-This discrepancy can be explained by the overwhelming preference among Protestants to remain a part of the UK (93%), while Catholic preferences are spread across a number of solutions to the constitutional question including remaining a part of the UK (47%), a united Ireland (32%), Northern Ireland becoming an independent state (4%), and those who "don't know" (16%).